-A torn ACL often occurs as a result of sports, particularly when an individual pivots on the knee with the foot in a stationary position or jumps and lands forcefully on the knee joint.
-If you tear your ACL, you might have difficulty with putting weight on your knee and it may feel unstable or may collapse under your weight.
+A torn ACL often occurs as a result of sports, particularly when an individual pivots on the knee with the foot in a stationary position or jumps and lands forcefully on the knee joint, according to the American Academy of Pediatrics. f you tear your ACL, you might have difficulty with putting weight on your knee and it may feel unstable or may collapse under your weight.

 Benefits of Bicycling

 Bicycling also provides range-of-motion exercises to move the knee joint and support the cartilage.
 With a stationary bike that has specific settings, you can control the amount of resistance you put on your knees while cycling and, depending on your level of injury and pain, you can cycle as fast or as slowly as you can tolerate.

-Over time, you may expect to eventually ride a regular bike again outside once your doctor has given permission.
+Over time, you may expect to eventually ride a regular bike again outside once your doctor has given permission, although mountain biking after ACL surgery will have to wait.
 Once you begin using an outdoor bike, try to avoid riding routes that have a large number of hills, as going uphill can add further strain to your knee.
-Adjust the gears to a low level that allows for a minimum of 90 repetitions per minute, Cartilage Health instructs.
+Adjust the gears to a low level that allows for a minimum of 90 repetitions per minute in the beginning.
 Pedaling at a slower pace may also put more pressure on your knee.